Below is a rough translation and some preliminary notes regarding John

 hate’ now; ‘lose or keep’ later, at least not insofar as the verb tenses go.

-The key, then, is the term αἰώνιον, which is typically translated “eternal
+The key, perhaps, is the term αἰώνιον, which is typically translated “eternal

 life.” αἰώνιον has as its root the word αἰών, means most basically “age”, like